Tropical Storm Nakri (2014)

 Severe Tropical Storm Nakri, known in the Philippines as Tropical Storm Inday, was a large, long-lived, and slow-moving tropical cyclone that produced prolific rains over Japan and South Korea in early August 2014.

 Meteorological history

 On July 28, the JMA and the PAGASA started to track a tropical depression well east of the Babuyan Islands, with PAGASA naming it as Inday.
-Gradually intensifying, the JMA upgraded the system to Tropical Storm Nakri the next day.
+Gradually intensifying, the JMA upgraded the system to a tropical storm the next day named Nakri.
+(Note: The name Nakri (Khmer: ណាគ្រី, [naː.ˈkriː]) was contributed by Cambodia and refers to the night-blooming jasmine (Cestrum nocturnum) in Khmer.)
 After passing through the Ryukyu Islands, on July 31, Nakri further deepened into a severe tropical storm.
 The JTWC, although, had only classified this as a "monsoonal disturbance" with winds packing at 40 knots.
 As Nakri neared the Korean Peninsula, the JTWC had begun warning on the system, although the JMA had already downgraded it to a tropical storm.
 Six hours later, the JTWC downgraded the system to a depression and stopped warning on Nakri.
 The JMA continued tracking the system as a tropical depression until it dissipated on August 4.